c0dycode/Borderlands-Hex-Multitool/Readme.md

 # Changelog:
+#NOTE For now, reverted back to 1.18 due to issues with the Autoexec!
 ## v1.20
 - Switched Autoexec DLL's from steam_api.dll to PhysXExtensions.dll (fixes launching the game via steam).
 - Reverting changes related to steam_api.dll is done automatically when installing or uninstalling autoexec again